 Of the virtually unlimited information available in the world around us, approximately ten billion bits per second arrive on the retina at the back of our eye.
-The optic nerve attached to the retina and sending impulses back to the visual cortex has only one million output connections, which means that only six million bits per second can leave the retina and only ten thousand bits per second make it to the visual cortex.
+The optic nerve attached to the retina sending impulses back to the visual cortex, has only one million output connections.
+This means that only six million bits per second can leave the retina, and only ten thousand bits per second make it to the visual cortex.
 After further processing, visual information feeds into the brain regions responsible for forming our conscious perception.
 Surprisingly, the amount of information this conscious perception is made of amounts to less than 100 bits per second.
-From 10,000,000,000 to 100 bits per second – if that was all the brain took into account, this thin stream of data would hardly produce a perception.
-To add to this picture, of all the synapses in the visual cortex, only ten percent are devoted to incoming visual information from the retina.
-Thus, the vast majority must represent internal connections among neurons in that brain region.
-This shows how little information from the senses actually reaches the brains internal processing areas, and how extensive the processing of information through internal connections within the brain really must be.
-May I dare say that what you see is mostly what your brain constructs from scant data coming from the outside world.
-I guess Shakespeare was right when he has the fool tell his king: Sir, what you see is not what you see!
+From ten billion (10,000,000,000) to 100 bits per second – if that was all the brain took into account, this thin stream of data would hardly produce a perception.
+To add to this picture, of all the synapses in the visual cortex, only ten percent are devoted to incoming visual information from the retina, so that the vast majority of visual cortex connections must represent internal connections among neurons in that brain region.
+This shows how little information from the senses actually reaches the brain’s internal processing areas, and how extensive the processing of information through internal connections within the brain really must be.
+What you see is mostly what your brain constructs from scant data coming from the outside world.
+I guess Shakespeare hit the nail on its head: “Sir, what you see is not what you see!”

 Following the principle of the DMN sweep, and with the same ease we try to move from neurons to narratives, from science to subjective experience, in examining the intricacies of our internal world we need to learn not to focus too much on solving problems, but on finding new connections instead.
 This is the hallmark of creativity and health.
 If you are depressed, it is more important to stop fighting the obvious, deeply examine the space of darkness and find out how you create a dark reality devoid of connections to other possible ways of constructing reality, than it is to try to solve the problem by substituting negativity with positive thoughts.
-This latter project never really works, because positivity that tries to replace negativity without exploration of the relationship between the two only leads to the repression of darkness, which then lurks in the unconscious depths waiting to return with a vengeance at the first opportunity that arises.
+This latter project usually only partially works, because positivity that tries to replace negativity without exploration of the relationship between the two, only leads to the repression of darkness, which then lurks in the unconscious depths waiting to return with a vengeance at the first opportunity that arises.

 What makes us sick is the combination of lack of clarity about the differentiated details of our internal sea and lack of connection between these details.
 What paralyzes people in depressive states is the lack of connection between the darkness and the larger context of the living organism, not the presence of darkness itself; for darkness is always around as a matter of course in a human life.
 It is not about here and not wanting to be here, nor is it about there and wishing one was there, but about the ways here and there are connected or not.
 It is the nature of transitions from one mental state to the other that is crucial for integration and healing.
-Like in the Tango, with its unique aspect of improvisation also so prevalent in brain functioning, the excellence of either dancer is secondary to the couples ability to move in mutual attunement.
-Without the latter, no amount of expertise will put you in awe of the dances inspired aspirations.
-We need great curiosity and acceptance in simply being as we closely examine the complex intrigues that make up the story of the mental state we dont desire, more so than the conscious problem-solving wish to get rid of the undesired state.
-In approaching our inner world this way, we stimulate the brains creative propensity to find and create new connections, and that very process is the one that will lift us out from underneath the wreckage of chaos or rigidity.
+Like in the Tango, with its unique aspect of improvisation also so prevalent in brain functioning, the excellence of either dancer is secondary to the couple’s ability to move in mutual attunement.
+Without the latter, no amount of expertise will put you in awe of the dance’s inspired aspirations.
+We need great curiosity and acceptance in simply being, as we closely examine the complex intrigues that make up the story of the mental state we don’t desire – more so than the conscious problem-solving wish to get rid of the undesired state.
+In approaching our inner world this way, we stimulate the brain’s creative propensity to find and create new connections, and that very process is the one that will lift us out from underneath the wreckage of chaos or rigidity.